OrganismalSystemsBiology/faster2/README.md

 ```

 ## Installation
 You need to have [Python](https://www.python.org/) to run FASATER2.
 It is recommendable to have a virtual environment for FASTER2.
 Because FASTER2 depends on several python libraries, run the following command in the FASTER2's virtual environment.
-So far, we developed and tested FASTER2 on Windows10 (x64), but probably it works on other platforms such as Linux or MacOS.
+So far, we developed and tested FASTER2 on Windows10 (x64), but probably it works on other platforms such as Linux or macOS.

 ```sh
 pip install pandas hmmlearn matplotlib mne pillow